kherud/java-llama.cpp/README.md

 LlamaModel model = new LlamaModel("/path/to/model.bin", params);
 ```

-## Installation
+### Installing the llama.cpp library

-First, make sure to appropriately install the `llama.cpp` shared library for your platform:
+Make sure the the `llama.cpp` shared library is appropriately installed for your platform:

 - `libllama.so` (linux)
 - `libllama.dylib` (macos)